RetiredWizard/RGBMatrixDisp/README.md

     (A, B, C, D, ...).
 For CircuitPython the strings should be BOARD attributes and for MicroPython the strings should be valid machine.Pin parameters.

-.. param *list[str]* **rgbPins**: String representations of the matrix's address pins in the order
+.. param *list[str]* **rgbPins**: String representations of the matrix's RGB pins in the order
     (R1, G1, B1, R2, G2, B2).
-For CircuitPython the strings should be BOARD attributes and for
-    MicroPython the strings should be valid machine.Pin parameters.
+For CircuitPython the strings should be BOARD attributes and for MicroPython the strings should be valid machine.Pin parameters.
+Typically on HUB75 RGB matricies "color depth" and pixel brightness is controlled by varying the amount of time (PWM) an LED is on during a refresh cycle, however due to the speed limitations of this implementation each Red, Green or Blue LED is either on or off each refresh cycle so while 8 colors can be displayed there is no additional depth or brightness control available.

 .. param *str* **clockPin**: String representations of the matrix's clock pin.
 For CircuitPython the
     string should be a BOARD attribute and for MicroPython the string should be valid machine.Pin parameter.